 The test involves throwing a softball for maximum distance.
 This is an anaerobic power fitness test, as well as having elements of skill.
 There is also a similar cricket ball or baseball throw test.

 purpose: this test measures power, particularly of the upper body, and evaluates throwing distance and technique.

 equipment required: standard league softball (30.5 cm in circumference, weighing 178 grams), witches hats/cones or marking tape, tape measure, clear open outdoor area for testing.

 procedure: Mark a line from which the subject has to throw from.
 The starting or throwing position, and whether a run up is allowed, depends on which protocol is being used.
-The subjects must throw the ball without crossing the line.
+The participants must throw the ball without crossing the line.
 The dominant arm is used.
 If the line is crossed or the ball does not land in the target area the throw is deemed a foul.
 Two practice throws are allowed and three measurements are made.
 The angle the ball is thrown is important.
 You may want to explain to the subject about the optimal angle for maximal distance, and to allow some practice attempts to work this out for themselves.

 throwing position: There are four variations of the starting/throwing position.
 By stabilizing the body with the knees or feet in place, it reduces the contribution of skill and coordination to the results.